 More formally the School has a variety of mechanisms in place to ensure that Students who are unable to attend classes or submit their assignments are not disadvantaged, including interruptions to study and deferrals.
 Students are encouraged to contact the School as soon as they begin experiencing difficulties in order to ensure that we are able to support them effectively.

 Our industry-focused curriculum utilises a number of alternative assessment methods to ensure that all students are meeting the learning outcomes whilst gaining valuable industry best practice skills.
-Alongside this, the small group sizes enable tutors to maintain a dialogue with students throughout their studies.
-Students who have declared a disability are accommodated in the classroom via a variety of reasonable adjustments including extra time to complete assignments or alternative assessment types as appropriate.
+Students who have declared a disability are supported in the classroom via a variety of reasonable adjustments including extra time to complete assignments or alternative assessment types as appropriate.
 Students can book onto one-to-one assessment tutorials and one-to-one study skills support sessions as well available centrally, across all of our campuses.